 - At least one applicant must be an Australian citizen

-- Diabetes, unless under control with no vital organ complications requiring ongoing medical attention.
+- Applicants should have good control of their condition and should have no vital organ complications requiring ongoing medical attention.
 If an applicant has diabetes, ESWS requires the latest HbA1c test and information about obesity, hypertension or dyslipidaemia.

-- Epilepsy, unless a seizure has not occurred within the last five years.
+- To be eligible, applicants should not have had a seizure within the last five years.

-- Cancer, unless cancer treatment was completed over five years ago, without relapse, and there is no residual physical disability.
+- Applicants must have finished cancer treatment over five years ago, without relapse, and should not have a residual physical disability.

-- Mental illness, unless the applicant has held the same job for 2–3 years and never attempted suicide.
+- Applicants with a mental illness must have held the same job for 2–3 years and never attempted suicide.
 ESWS requires a letter from the treating physician who must have been treating the applicant for at least 2 years.
-Psychological testing may be required, and special requirements exist for the following conditions:
+Additional psychological testing may be required, and special requirements exist for the following conditions:

 - Applicants with Schizophrenia will not be accepted.

-- Applicants with severe depression will not be accepted unless it has not resulted in hospitalisation, and has been under control for five years.
+- Applicants with severe depression will not be accepted unless the condition has not resulted in hospitalisation, and has been under control for five years

 - Applicants with bipolar disorder will be considered if the condition is mild and well controlled with or without medication, and physician’s directives are strictly followed.

-- Systemic lupus erythematosus, unless mild with no vital organ involvement.
+- Applicants should have a mild form of the condition with no vital organ involvement.
 ESWS requires a letter from the applicant’s treating physician.

-- Hepatitis B and C, unless the applicant has a normal liver function test.
+- The applicant must have a normal liver function test.